Abdullah-TU/Python/README.md

 # 📖 Python Learning ✍️

-<h4>This is a remarkable display of my Python programming skills, as I embark on a journey to delve into various levels of the language, encompassing: </h4>
+<h4>This is a remarkable display of my Python programming skills, as I embark on a journey to explore various levels of the language, encompassing: </h4>

 <ul>
 <li>Intermediate Python</li>